 Axel Hansen graduated in 1985 as DVM from the Royal Veterinary and Agricultural University in Copenhagen, Denmark.
 After two years in a small animal hospital, he became Head of laboratories at Mollegaard Breeding Center, today part of Taconic Ltd. In 1993 he became Associate Director at the Department of Experimental Medicine at the Faculty of Health Sciences at the University of Copenhagen.
-In 1996 he was awarded the Ph.D. degree based upon his thesis on the impact of bacteria in laboratory rats.
+In 1996 he was awarded the Ph.D. degree based upon his thesis on the impact of bacteria on laboratory rats.
 From 1997 he has been Professor in laboratory animal science and welfare in the University of Copenhagen (formerly Royal Veterinary and Agricultural University).
 In 2000 he was made charter diplomat and was together with six others founding the European College of Laboratory Animal Medicine.
 His research area has primarily been on how the microbiota has an impact on laboratory animal models for inflammatory diseases and how this works in conjunction with the diet.
 He has published 171 peer-reviewed papers in scientific journals and 37 other papers in books, proceedings, or popular journals and he has authored Handbook of Laboratory Animal Bacteriology from CRC Press.

-Biography Updated on 6 April 2016
+Biography Updated on 18 June 2016